jermspeaks/slowtube/Ideas.md

 - [ ] import liked videos.
 Allow us to analyze them, see what channels are cool, etc.
 - [ ] Add a download function per video so we can have a local copy to do playback
   - [ ] Add sponsorblock so we can skip past it
+- [ ] We need to add Letterboxd import so we can later export all movies that we can add to a logging website where we can show a full list of all consumed.
+Idea is we can either export to my current Astro site or setup a lightweight
+- [ ] Star movies and tv shows we want to watch
+- [ ] Dark Mode

 ## Questions